 7. Seiko Prospex SNE Solar 38mm

-If you are a diver and are looking for a solar watch with more classic dive watch characteristics, the Seiko SNE 38mm might be the best fit for you.
+If you are a diver looking for a solar watch with more classic dive watch characteristics, the Seiko SNE 38mm might be the best fit for you.
 What we found most impressive about this product is its ability to combine the compact wearing experience with the robust reliability expected from Seiko Prospex products.
-The wristwatch features a classic Seiko dial with a dot lume maker, a lume triangle at 12 o’clock and iconic Seiko diver hands.
+The wristwatch features a classic Seiko dial with a dot lume maker, a lume triangle at noon and iconic Seiko diver hands.

-The screw-down crown and caseback are also water-resistant to 200m, making it suitable for most underwater dives and diving activities.
-The Seiko SNE 38mm is equipped with a Seiko V147 solar quartz movement that boasts an outstanding accuracy of -/+ 15 seconds per month.
+The screw-down crown and caseback are water-resistant to 200m, making it suitable for most underwater dives and diving activities.
+The Seiko SNE 38mm has a Seiko V147 solar quartz movement that boasts an outstanding accuracy of -/+ 15 seconds per month.
 The watch can also reach a full charge in about 10 hours of sunlight, and with a full charge, the Seiko SNE 38mm provides a power reserve of 10 months.

-So what might get you 20 minutes of sunlight here might take an hour or two here.
+So what might get you 20 minutes of sunlight here might take an hour or two.
 All told, you shouldn’t have any problems charging your watch.

-One downside here that owners sometimes share is that the actual dial size is quite small, as the stainless steel watch case is 38mm with a dive bezel.
-So if you sometimes have trouble reading small dials, this might not be for you.
+One downside that owners sometimes share is that the dial size is relatively small, as the stainless steel watch case is 38mm with a dive bezel.
+So, if you sometimes have trouble reading small dials, this might not be for you.

 8. Timex Expedition Scout Solar

-Sometimes when looking for a solar watch, you want one that is practical, functional and reliable.
-Essentially you are looking for on-site surveillance.
-A field watch is a minimalist, easy-to-carry, go-anywhere, do-anything watch, a nonsensical watch designed to keep up with the user’s pace and display time accurately.
+Sometimes, when looking for a solar watch, you want one that is practical, functional and reliable.
+Essentially, you are looking for on-site surveillance.
+A field watch is a minimalist, easy-to-carry, go-anywhere, do-anything, nonsensical watch designed to keep up with the user’s pace and accurately display time.
 Few watch collections embody these ideals more than the Timex Expedition Scout Solar.

-This is one of the cheapest solar watches that cost under $100 with rich features such as a bead-blasted case designed to create a matte appearance without being too flashy.
-This is further accentuated by the dark gray metallic finish of the brass case.
-The outside perimeter of the dial is marked with easy-to-read indexes, and right next to the track are small numbers indicating military time.
-We found the resizing here to be pretty smart too.
+This is one of the cheapest solar watches that cost under $100 and has rich features, such as a bead-blasted case designed to create a matte appearance without being too flashy.
+The dark grey metallic finish of the brass case further accentuates this.
+The outside perimeter of the dial is marked with easy-to-read indexes, and small numbers indicate military time right next to the track.
+We found the resizing here to be pretty smart, too.

 At 40mm in diameter, the watch is small enough not to be too distracting while wearing it.
-At the same time, the lug-to-lug measurement of 49mm and the case thickness of 13mm mean that the body of the watch is still ample.
+At the same time, the lug-to-lug measurement of 49mm and the case thickness of 13mm mean that the watch’s body is still ample.
 It feels stable and solid on the wrist.

-The power reserve here is the lowest of any watch on this list, but if you wear it on a daily basis, you’ll be able to keep the watch charged without any issues.
+The power reserve here is the lowest of any watch on this list, but if you wear it daily, you can keep it charged without issues.

 9. Seiko Speedtimer Solar Chronograph